Softcolon-Technology/TEMPLATE_BACKEND_NODEJS/README.md

 # Requirements

-- this code in web 3 and queue releted thing is not working
+- this code in web 3 and queue releted thing
 - Node Version Greater than 14.0.0
+- Docker Version 3 and higher
 - Eslint configured in your editor

 NOTE: The package type of this repo is module means the code is as per ESM format.
 You cannot use require statements, Instead import and export are used.
 Please go through ESM docs for more info.